-XEN402: A Small Molecule for the Treatment of the Orphan Disease EM and Other Pain Disorders
+TV-45070: A Small Molecule for the Treatment of Pain

+TV-45070 (formerly XEN402) is a small-molecule inhibitor of the sodium channel Nav1.7 and other sodium channels, including those that are expressed in the pain-sensing peripheral nervous system.
+TV-45070 has potentially broad application in nociceptive pain, mediated by damage or injury to tissues, including the pain sensitivity caused by inflammation, and neuropathic pain mediated by damage, dysfunction, or injury of nerves.
+TV-45070 is partnered with Teva.
+Pursuant to the terms of the agreement, Teva is obligated to complete three Phase 2 or later stage clinical trials.
+Using a topical ointment formulation of TV-45070, Teva has initiated a 375-patient Phase 2b clinical trial in OA of the knee, and data are expected in the second half of 2015.
+Teva is also developing topical TV-45070 in neuropathic pain indications, and is planning a Phase 2b clinical trial in patients with PHN that is expected to start in the first half of 2015.
+In addition, Teva is evaluating the opportunity to develop TV-45070 for the orphan disease erythromelalgia, or EM.
+TV-45070 has received orphan designation from the FDA for the treatment of EM.

-XEN402 is a novel small-molecule inhibitor of the sodium channel Nav1.7 and other sodium channels, including those that are expressed in the painsensing peripheral nervous system.
-We discovered that the Nav1.7 protein is deficient in a rare genetic disorder known as congenital indifference to pain, or CIP, a condition where humans cannot feel pain.
-We have observed evidence of effect for XEN402 in four Phase 2 proof-of-concept clinical trials, including two trials in primary erythromelalgia, or primary EM, one trial in postherpetic neuralgia, or PHN, and one trial in dental pain.
-In December 2012, we entered into a collaborative development and license agreement with Teva pursuant to which we granted Teva an exclusive worldwide license to develop and commercialize XEN402.
-In collaboration with Teva, we are currently developing XEN402 as a topical product to treat the pain associated with the orphan disorder EM, as well as for other more common forms of pain.
-In April 2013, we and Teva announced that XEN402 had received orphan designation from the FDA for the treatment of EM.
-We are working with the FDA on a regulatory strategy designed to support product approval.
-We expect to initiate the trial for XEN402 in EM and a Phase 2 trial for a non-orphan pain indication in 2014.
-Under the terms of the agreement, Teva paid us an upfront fee of \$41.0 million and we are eligible to receive potential milestone payments totaling up to \$335.0 million, the majority of which relate to pre-commercial achievements.
-If XEN402 is approved, we are also eligible to receive royalties in the low teens to low twenties on net sales of the licensed products for the timeframe that such products are covered by the licensed patents and in certain other instances.
-We also have an option to co-promote products in the U.S. Prior to our entry into the collaborative development and license agreement with Teva, we submitted INDs to the FDA for oral XEN402 for the indication of dental pain (July 2009) and topical XEN402 for the indication of a
+We selected Nav1.7 as a drug target for pain after we discovered that the Nav1.7 protein is deficient in the rare human disease, CIP, where humans suffering from CIP are unable to feel pain.
+We have observed promising evidence of activity for TV-45070 in four Phase 2 proof-of-concept clinical trials, including two trials in the orphan disease EM, one trial in PHN, and one trial in dental pain, a form of nociceptive pain.
+In December 2012, we entered into a collaborative development and license agreement with Teva through its subsidiary Ivax, pursuant to which we granted Teva an exclusive worldwide license to develop and commercialize TV-45070.

+Under the terms of the agreement, Teva made an upfront payment to us of \$41.0 million.
+In addition, we are eligible to receive potential milestone payments totaling up to \$335.0 million, comprised of a \$20.0 million clinical milestone payment, up to \$285.0 million in regulatory milestone payments, and a sales-based milestone payment of \$30.0 million.
+If TV-45070 is approved, we are also eligible to receive royalties in the low teens to low twenties on net sales of the licensed products for the timeframe that such products are covered by the licensed patents and in certain other instances.
+We also have an option to co-promote products in the U.S. Prior to our entry into the collaborative development and license agreement with Teva, we submitted INDs to the FDA for oral TV-45070 for the indication of dental pain (July 2009) and topical TV-45070 for the indication of acute and chronic pain, including neuropathic and inflammatory pain (July 2010).
+Teva submitted an IND to the FDA for topical TV-45070 for the symptomatic treatment of OA (November 2013).

-Discovery of XEN402
+Discovery of TV-45070 and Mechanism of Action

 Using our Extreme Genetics discovery platform, we discovered Nav1.7 by studying families with a rare disorder called CIP.
-CIP patients are unable to feel pain for painful events including fractures, childbirth, osteomyelitis and osteoarthritis, severe burns, ulcers, wounds and tooth abscesses.
-Based on this severe phenotype of absence of pain in humans, we predicted that the single-gene defect causing CIP could define an important novel human drug target for treating pain.
+CIP patients are unable to feel pain for painful events including fractures, childbirth, osteomyelitis and OA, severe burns, ulcers, wounds and tooth abscesses.
+Based on this severe phenotype of absence of pain in humans with CIP, we predicted that the single-gene defect causing CIP could define an important novel human drug target for treating pain.
 We showed that defects in the CIP gene result in deficiency of the sodium channel Nav1.7.